LivingLegacyMedia/vowbound/chapter_15.md

 ---

 Evening found the team gathering in Perin's cellar hideout.
-Elena was asleep in the corner, wrapped in blankets, while the four adults sat around a makeshift table covered in maps and notes.
+His daughter Elena was asleep in the corner, wrapped in blankets, while the four adults sat around a makeshift table covered in maps and notes.

 "Last chance to back out," Cassian said quietly.
 "What we're doing tomorrow is dangerous.
 Untested.
 Could fail spectacularly and get us all killed."